awaisamjad/Quran-App/README.md

 - Connect a physical device or start an emulator/simulator.
 - Run `flutter run` to launch the app on your device or simulator.

+- Apk file will be added in the future

 ## Contributing

 Contributions to this project are welcome.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Your contributions will help enhance the app and make it more useful for others.